|

 Slavery Reparations Case Dismissed

-Jeff Lewis, writing at Overlawyered, notes that another slavery reparations case has again been dismissed
+Jeff Lewis, writing at Overlawyered, notes that another slavery reparations case has again been dismissed.

-After U.S. District Judge Charles Norgle dismissed the same case several years ago, plaintiffs were permitted to amend their complaint to allege direct injuries from slavery.
-In their amended complaint, the included allegations from a 104-year-old plaintiff who claimed to have lived in a "slave hut".
-Even this, however, was not enough to save the case from dismissal.
+104-year-old plaintiff who claimed to have lived in a "slave hut".
+Even this, however, was not enough to save the case

 7:09 am edt